IntellureIntellure

 Most people think of QR codes as something you scan with your phone's camera.
 But that only works for live QR codes in front of you.
 What about QR codes in images?
 Screenshots?
 PDFs?
 Photos you've already taken?

 A browser-based QR scanner handles all of these without installing anything.
 You upload an image, and it instantly decodes whatever QR code is in it.
-No account needed.
-No data goes anywhere — the scanning happens right in your browser.
+No account needed, and no data goes anywhere: the scanning happens right in your browser.

 When Do You Need to Scan QR Codes from Images?